 OSF became an official non-profit in 2010 and we moved to our first rented store space at 871 East Hastings in September 2013.

 With our own space we could hold more frequent sales and were given the ability to measure, bundle and tag the fabrics.
 We still received donations from the movie industry, but more and more from manufacturing, designers, estates and home sewers.
 The building was sold in 2016 so it was time for us to move.

 After a long search, in May 2016 a space was found in the Russell Building at 1275 Venables Street, which we shared with 3H Craftworks and Common Thread - two organizations that work with people with mental health issues or special needs in a sewing capacity.

 Sales became extremely popular and we outgrew our space.
 In May 2018, we tripled our floor space, moving within the same building to our current second floor location.
 The larger space allows us to give a better shopping experience for our customers, create promotional displays, hold workshops and small events and gives us much more space to receive and sort donations.

 Expanding across Canada

 In 2020, the OSF team reacted quickly to the COVID-19 pandemic.
 Whilst our brick and mortar store was forced to close for some time the management team pivoted and took the business online.
 The website was first set up for mask making supplies and over time expanded to include a full range of fabric, notions and patterns.
 Now we are happy to have a diverse customer base all over Canada alongside our vibrant in store shopping events!

 Our Social Fabric is still a non-profit focussed on eradicating textile waste from Canadian landfills.
-We are currently run by a board of seven volunteer directors and a whole host of regular volunteers.
+We are currently run by a board of volunteer directors and a whole host of regular volunteers.

 First photo: courtesy of Ripple of Change magazine.